MCFpy/mcf/docs/core_6.md

 	* Specifies matching procedure in the MCE computation.
 If set to False, Mahalanobis matching is deployed.
 If set to True, prognostic scores are deployed.
 Default is True.

 - <a id="cf_mce_vart"><strong>cf_mce_vart</strong></a>
 	* Determines splitting rule in the tree-growing process.
 When set to 0, only the MSEs are considered.
 When set to 1, the sum of MSE and MCE are used (MSE-MCE criterion).
 When set to 2, the effect  heterogeneity maximizing rule of Wager and Athey (2018) is deployed.
 When set to 3, the rule randomly switches between outcome and MSE-MCE criterion in combination with the penalty function.
+Default is None, which implies 1.

 - <a id="cf_n_min_grid"><strong>cf_n_min_grid</strong></a>
 	* Determines number of grid values.
 Default is 1.
 For the default of 1, **cf_n_min**= 0.5(**cf_n_min_min**+**cf_n_min_max**).